scenerygraphics/scenery/README.md

 ## Selecting a renderer

 scenery defaults to using the OpenGL 4.1 renderer, which works on Linux, OS X and Windows.
 If you want to use the Vulkan renderer, which is supported on Linux and Windows, set the system property `scenery.Renderer=VulkanRenderer`.
+If you want to use Vulkan validation layers, or select a different graphics card than the primary one, please consult the [VulkanRenderer README](./src/main/kotlin/graphics/scenery/backends/vulkan/README.md).

 ## Building